Current cryptocurrencies have no backing assets and have little commercial use given their total value.

 This means the cryptocurrency is really just a speculation and, given no government oversight or rules, there can be market manipulation, fraud on a staggering scale, plus boom and bust cycles.

-For example, the Mt Gox bitcoin exchange handled 70% of the world’s bitcoin at one stage but it “lost” 7% to fraud.
+For example, the Mt Gox bitcoin exchange handled 70% of the world’s bitcoin at one stage but it “lost” a whopping 7% to fraud.

 If you are thinking of buying bitcoin, then do your homework, don’t just buy on a get-rich-quick impulse.

-Look at historical graphs to get a feel for what is happening (for example, coindesk.com/price).
+Look at historical graphs to get a feel for how prices fluctuate and what is happening across various cryptocurrencies (for example, coindesk.com/price), such as bitcoin, Litecoin, Ethereum and Ripple.

-Read what commentators are saying, including the grumpy ones, not just the enthusiastic ones!
+Read and learn what commentators are saying about crypto, including the grumpy ones, not just the enthusiastic ones!